 Will I be able to touch or hold the sea turtles?

-In accordance with our permits with the Florida Wildlife Commission only qualified staff are allowed to handle the sea turtles.
+In accordance with our permits with the Florida Fish and Wildlife Commission, only qualified staff are allowed to handle the sea turtles.

 What about inclement weather?

 Turtle Treks take place rain or shine.
 Rain does not deter the turtles from hatching.
 Treks will only be suspended in the event of severe weather or lightning and decisions will be made in real-time.
 Please plan to arrive as scheduled.
 In the event the walk is not possible, you will be provided with the option to re-schedule at no cost.
-Since we cannot control the weather, refunds will not be possible.
+Since we cannot control the weather, and your participation tuition is a direct program support contribution, refunds will not be possible.

-Will I be able to participate if I have a physical disability or mobility challenge?
+Will I be able to participate if I have a physical disability or mobility challenges?

 Turtle Trek Instructions and Guidelines